sphinx-doc/sphinx/doc/tutorial.rst

 to build HTML docs in the build directory you chose.
 Execute ``make`` without an argument to see which targets are available.

+.. admonition:: How do I generate PDF documents?

+   ``make latexpdf`` runs the :mod:`LaTeX builder
+   <sphinx.builders.latex.LaTeXBuilder>` and readily invokes the pdfTeX
+   toolchain for you.

 Documenting objects
 -------------------